mqian-projects/auto-reservation/README.md

 # Auto Reserve

 Auto Reserve is a script to automate gym reservations at the University of Maryland.
+This is for educational purposes only.

 ![Alt text](/screenshot1.png?raw=true "Screenshot1")